redhat-developer/vscode-knative/CONTRIBUTING.md

 5. Open the folder in VS Code

 ## Developing the extension
-We strongly suggest that you use another VSCode extensions to ease the development of the extension.
-We are using multiple tools to keep codebase clean, maintainable and code readable. for this purpose consider installing `esbenp.prettier-vscode` and `dbaeumer.vscode-eslint`.
+We strongly suggest that you use `esbenp.prettier-vscode` and `dbaeumer.vscode-eslint` to ease the development of the extension.
+We are using multiple tools to keep codebase clean, maintainable and code readable.
 1. Once you have all package dependencies installed (`npm install`) you can compile the extension, so you are sure you have all the dependencies installed correctly:
     ```
     npm run build